automata-network/docs/docs/nftfair/users/faq.md

 ### **1. What is NFTFair?
 How is this platform different from other NFT platforms? (e.g. OpenSea)**

 NFTFair is a platform powered by Conveyor to ensure NFTs are being distributed (or sold) fairly.
 The average user is able to avoid being front-run by snipers, technically sophisticated buyers, or trading bots.
-Conveyor is able to achieve this by enforcing the fair ordering of transactions.
+Conveyor achieves this by enforcing the fair ordering of transactions.

 Click [here](https://www.ata.network/conveyor) to try it out yourself.